ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 PMS_PRT_003|Mismatch of the Partner Credentials|User Name and Passoword of the Admin does not match PMS_PRT_004|Your password has expired.
-Please reset your password|Password expired PMS_PRT_005|Partner does not exist|Partner does not exist PMS_COR_001|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes PMS_COR_002|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition
+Please reset your password|Password expired PMS_PRT_005|Partner does not exist|Partner does not exist PMS_PRT_007|Partner digital certificate is not valid|Partner digital certificate is not valid PMS_COR_001|Missing Input Parameter - %d|Missing Input Parameter - for all mandatory attributes PMS_COR_002|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition